Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

 Finally, the parameter $L_0$ that sets the transition between the two different regimes in this anisotropic model can be expressed in units of the scale angular momentum $L_{\rm s} = r_{\rm s} v_{\rm s}$, where $r_{\rm s}$ is the scale radius of the DM profile and $v_{\rm s} = \sqrt{4 \pi G \rho_{\rm s} r_{\rm s}^2}$. $L_0 \sim L_{\rm s}$ corresponds to a transition radius $\sim 4 r_{\rm s}$.
 Here we consider $10^{-1} \leq L_0/L_{\rm s} \leq 10$.
 For values of $L_0$ typically larger than $10 L_{\rm s}$, the regime in which the anisotropy is equal to $\beta_0$ extends way above $r_{\rm s}$, essentially throughout the entire galaxy.
 In the opposite regime of small $L_0$, we do not go below $10^{-1} L_{\rm s}$ since in that case we are in the regime where $\beta_{\infty}$ actually represents the central anisotropy, and we end up in a situation where the cusp slope-central anisotropy relation is in most cases not satisfied, leading to non physical PSDFs.

-After performing a Galilean boost to the stellar frame as described in Sec.~\ref{ssec:VDF_stellar_frame}, we obtain the speed DF marginalized over the anisotropy parameters sampled over the ranges of $\beta_0$, $\beta_{\infty}$ and $L_0$ discussed above.
-More specifically we compute the median speed DF and the corresponding 68\% and 95\% confidence regions.\footnote{We sample uniformly in linear space for $\beta_0$ and $\beta_{\infty}$, and uniformly in log space for $L_0$ as in Ref.~\cite{FornasaGreen2014}.
-It turns out that for the cored profile with $\gamma = 0.25$, some values of the anisotropy parameters lead to PSDFs that do not satisfy the necessary conditions for stability.
+After performing a Galilean boost to the stellar frame as described in Sec.~\ref{ssec:VDF_stellar_frame}, we obtain the speed DF marginalized over the anisotropy parameters sampled over the ranges of $\beta_0$, $\beta_{\infty}$ (uniformly in linear space) and $L_0$ (uniformly in log space).
+This choice of priors was already made in ref.~\cite{FornasaGreen2014} and corresponds to uninformative priors (within the ranges defined above\footnote{It turns out that for the cored profile with $\gamma = 0.25$, some values of the anisotropy parameters lead to PSDFs that do not satisfy the necessary conditions for stability.
 As a result we exclude the corresponding values from our estimate of the marginalized speed DF.
-More specifically we exclude $\beta_{\infty} \geq 0.5$ for $L_{0} \leq 0.1$.}
+More specifically we exclude $\beta_{\infty} \geq 0.5$ for $L_{0} \leq 0.1$.}) since the anisotropy parameters are essentially unconstrained.
+Finally we compute the median speed DF and the corresponding 68\% and 95\% confidence regions.